C0deWiser/telegram-subscriber/README.md

-# Laravel Telegram Channel
+# Telegram Subscriber for Laravel

-This package provides a way to send notifications via Telegram.
+The package provides a solution for retrieving chat ID.

 ## Installation and setup